tismatis/libpsvr/README.md

 Paths are set to be one folder outside of master folder with the folder name of "libusb-master".
 This can be changed if you wish.
 To compile, use the solution in the LibPSVR folder.
 Solution file is for Visual Studio 2017.

+To use PSVR with this, you must install WinUSB driver for the PS VR Sensors and PS VR Control, Interfaces 4 and 5 respectively.
+You can use zadiag, which is referenced with libusb, to install the drivers.